system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ## Replacing the M.2 drives:

-Thelio Mira R3 has four M.2 storage slots.
-All four slots are M key and size 2280.
+Thelio Major R3 has four M.2 storage slots.
+All four slots support PCIe NVMe Gen 5 at x4 bandwidth, sizes 2280 or 25110, and the M key pin arrangement.

-- Slot 1 supports PCIe NVMe Gen 5.
-- Slots 2, 3, and 4 support PCIe NVMe Gen 4.
+M.2 slots 2 and 3 (the bottom two slots) share bandwidth with the PCIe 5.0 x16 slot (the primary GPU slot).
+If an SSD is installed in M.2 slots 2 or 3, then the PCIe 5.0 x16 slot (the primary GPU slot) will operate at x8 bandwidth.
+For this reason, M.2 slots 1 and 4 (the top two slots) should be used first.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 30 minutes